Public Signals in Network Congestion Games: Computing Optimal Signaling Schemes

 \subsection{Support Enumeration}

-The result in Theorem~\ref{thm:bigLP} shows that the main difficulty in finding an optimal signaling scheme is to determine an optimal collection of \emph{supports} used by the Wardrop equilibrium for the conditional distributions of signals in an optimal signaling scheme.
-If we have a polynomial-sized superset of the supports used by the optimal scheme, the scheme can be computed by solving LP~\eqref{eq:schemeSupportNetwork}.
+The result in Theorem~\ref{thm:bigLP} shows that the main difficulty in finding an optimal signaling scheme is to determine an optimal collection of \emph{supports} used by the Wardrop equilibrium for the conditional beliefs in an optimal signaling scheme.
+If we have a polynomial-sized superset of the supports used by the optimal signaling scheme, the scheme can be computed by solving LP~\eqref{eq:schemeSupportNetwork_text}.

-Even in a (symmetric) game with a single population, each support is a subset of $E$.
-Hence, up to ${2^{|E|} \choose |\Theta|}$ many different collections of subsets for the supports of (at most) $|\Theta|$ signals can exist.
-This upper bound can grow by another exponential factor in the number $r$ of populations.
+Each support is a subset of the edges $E$.
+Even when we consider only a (symmetric) game with a single commodity, up to ${{2^{|E|}} \choose {|\Theta|}}$ many different collections for the supports of (at most) $|\Theta|$ signals can exist.
+This upper bound can grow by another exponential factor in the number $r$ of commodities.